 The Company participates in securities lending programs whereby securities, which are included in investments, are loaned to third parties for the purpose of enhancing income on securities held through reinvestment of cash collateral received upon lending.
 For securities lending transactions, the Company requires initial collateral, usually in the form of cash, equal to 102% of the fair value of domestic securities loaned.
 The borrower of the loaned securities is permitted to sell or repledge those securities.
-At both December 31, 2017 and 2016, the Company recorded cash collateral received under these agreements of \$675 million, and established a corresponding liability for the same amount, which is included in amounts payable under security lending agreements in the accompanying Statutory Statements of Financial Position.
-For securities lending transactions, the carrying value of securities classified as bonds and on loan at December 31, 2017 was \$638 million, with a fair value of \$660 million.
-At December 31, 2016, the carrying value was \$651 million, with a fair value of \$659 million.
+At December 31, 2018 and 2017, the Company recorded cash collateral received under these agreements of \$675 million, and established a corresponding liability for the same amount, which is included in Amounts payable under security lending agreements in the accompanying Statutory Statements of Financial Position.
+For securities lending transactions, the carrying value of securities classified as bonds and on loan at December 31, 2018 was \$685 million, with a fair value of \$659 million.
+At December 31, 2017, the carrying value was \$638 million, with a fair value of \$659 million.
+At December 31, 2017, the carrying value was \$638 million, with a fair value of \$659 million.
+At December 31, 2017, the carrying value was \$638 million, with a fair value of \$659 million.
+At December 31, 2017, the carrying value was \$638 million, with a fair value of \$659 million.
+At December 31, 2017, the carrying value was \$638 million, with a fair value of \$659 million.
 The reinvested collateral is reported in bonds, cash equivalent and short-term investments in the accompanying Statutory Statements of Financial Position.
-The total fair value of all reinvested collateral positions was \$684 million and \$691 million at December 31, 2017 and 2016, respectively.
-At December 31, 2017 and 2016, there were no separate accounts securities lending agreements.
+The total fair value of all reinvested collateral positions was \$687 million and \$684 million at December 31, 2018 and 2017, respectively.

 The Company participates in dollar repurchase agreements to sell and repurchase securities.
 The purchaser of the securities is permitted to sell or repledge those securities.
-The liability for repurchasing the assets is included in borrowed money in accompanying Statutory Statements of Financial Position.
-At December 31, 2017 and 2016, there were no securities sold from the general account under dollar repurchase agreements.
+The liability for repurchasing the assets is included in Borrowed money in the accompanying Statutory Statements of Financial Position.
+At December 31, 2018 and 2017, the Company was not a party to any dollar repurchase agreements in the general and separate accounts.

-At December 31, 2017, the carrying value and fair value of securities held under agreements to purchase and resell was \$223 million, which were classified as tri-party reverse repurchase agreements and included with cash, cash equivalents and short-term investments.
-The securities had a weighted average maturity of two days and a weighted average yield of 1.4%.
-At December 31, 2016, the carrying value and fair value of securities held under agreements to purchase and resell was \$298 million, which were classified as tri-party reverse repurchase agreements and included with cash, cash equivalents and short-term investments.
-The securities had a weighted average maturity of four days and a weighted average yield of 0.4%.
+At December 31, 2018, the carrying value and fair value of securities held under agreements to purchase and resell was \$220 million, which were classified as tri-party reverse repurchase agreements and included with Cash, cash equivalents and short-term investments in the accompanying Statutory Statements of Financial Position.
+The securities had a weighted average maturity of two days and a weighted average yield of 2.9%.
+At December 31, 2017, the carrying value and fair value of securities held under agreements to purchase and resell was \$223 million, which were classified as tri-party reverse repurchase agreements and included with Cash, cash equivalents and short-term investments in the accompanying Statutory Statements of Financial Position.
+The securities as tri-party reverse repurchase agreements and included with Cash, cash equivalents and short-term investments in the accompanying Statutory Statements of Financial Position.
+The securities had a weighted average maturity of four days and a weighted average yield of 1.4%.